Reva Gerstein: Career

 In the late 1970s, Dr.Gerstein was appointed by Premier Bill Davis to the newly reorganized Ontario Council on University Affairs (OCUA) and became a member and editorial chairman of the Commission on Post-Secondary Education in Ontario.
 In this capacity, she advocated for mature students, who at the time were not seen as legitimate university students.

-In 1983 Reva was appointed as the Chair of Mayor Art Eggleton's Action Task Force on Discharged Psychiatric Patients in Toronto.
+In 1983 Gerstein was appointed as the Chair of Mayor Art Eggleton's Action Task Force on Discharged Psychiatric Patients in Toronto.
 The final report on the Mayor's action task force on discharged psychiatric patients later dubbed the "Gerstein Report" conceived of bringing together housing needs, support services and physical crisis centers backed up by networks of community workers and traditional hospital help.

-Based on this report Reva was able to establish Crisis centers in Toronto in 1989 which served as housing for mental health survivors as well as a place to receive support services such as mental health counselling or employment services.
-Reva served as the founding chairman of the board for these centers from 1989 – 1995.
-Upon her departure from the board, these centers were named Gerstein Centers in her honour.
+Based on this report she was able to establish Crisis centers in Toronto in 1989 which served as housing for mental health survivors as well as a place to receive support services such as mental health counselling or employment services. she served as the founding chairman of the board for these centers from 1989 – 1995.
+Upon her departure from the board, these centers were named Gerstein Centres in her honour.

 In the 1980s, she chaired the Toronto Mayor's Action Task Force on Discharged Psychiatric Patients.
 As a result of the task force's recommendations, a number of community mental health services were established in Toronto, including the Gerstein Crisis Centre.
 Gerstein served as the founding chair of the board.
 Gerstein also helped establish the Hincks Treatment Centre for adolescents (now the SickKids Centre for Community Mental Health).

-In 1991 Reva published a book titled Nurturing Health: A Framework on the Determinants of Health for the Healthy Public Committee which she was the Chair of.
-This book was the culmination of her work on mental health and education.

-Reva Gerstein was also the first female Chancellor of The University of Western Ontario, serving as chancellor from 1992-1996.
+In 1991 Gerstein published a book titled Nurturing Health: A Framework on the Determinants of Health for the Healthy Public Committee of which she was the Chair.
+The book was the culmination of her work on mental health and education.
+Gerstein was also the first female Chancellor of The University of Western Ontario, serving as chancellor from 1992-1996.

 In 1997 she was honoured with the Companion of the Order of Canada in recognition for her outstanding work on mental health reform.

 Gerstein died in January 2020 at the age of 102.

 Boards

-Throughout her career Reva Gerstein sat on the boards of many companies and organizations;
+Throughout her career Gerstein sat on the boards of many companies and organizations;